 The amendment only affects areas intended for urban development.
 The amendment by itself does not permit development in any areas of protected natural resources, scenic or historic areas, or open spaces.
+Areas zoned Park or Open Space would keep those designations and would not be developed beyond the limited uses already allowed in them.
 The amendment is consistent with Goal 5.